 This is a friendly yet still somewhat formal way to sign off in non-professional correspondence.
 You can use it with acquaintances or a group of friends, for example.

 Bien à vous– Sincerely yours/Best Wishes

 The literal translation of this sign-off is “Good [things] to you.”
-You can also use it in some friendly professional correspondence.
+You can also use it in some friendly business correspondence.
 Apparently, it’s even more common in Belgian French than in the French spoken in France.
 Still, I encounter it quite a lot here in letters and emails from people who are quite fond of me and/or my family, but who don’t know us extremely well.